 |Practical Course in Kazakh Language and Culture|

-* The program fee includes: dormitory housing in a shared 2-person room, meal plan, airport pick up and drop off, cultural program, excursions, tutoring, books (on loan), gym pass, and official Visa Invitation Letter.
+* The program fee includes: dormitory housing in a shared 2-person room, meal plan, local health insurance, airport pick up and drop off, cultural program, excursions, tutoring, books (on loan), gym pass, and official Visa Invitation Letter.

 COURSE FOR ASTANA-BASED ACADEMICS & PROFESSIONALS**:

-** The fee for Astana-based academics and professionals includes classes, books (on loan), tutoring, and learning materials, but does not include housing, meal plan, or cultural programming.
+** The fee for Astana-based academics and professionals includes only classes, books (on loan), tutoring, and learning materials.

 |Estimated additional expenses***||Total:|